raphaelluethy/22HS_IIT21-presentation/slides.md

 <p/>

-- Specifies Docker Images
+- Specifies Docker images
 - Connect the backend to the database
-- Expose UI and API to Reverse Proxy
+- Expose UI and API to reverse proxy

 ::right::